schickling/laravel-backup/README.md

 ```

 ## Configuration
-You can configure the package by adding a `backup` section in your `app/config/database.php`
+You can configure the package by adding a `backup` section in your `app/config/database.php`. __All settings are optional and have default values.__
 ```php
     // ...